kalkidanzabreham/Computer_Graphics_individual_assignment/README.md

 This project was developed as part of an academic assignment for a computer graphics course.
 It demonstrates understanding of:

-Three.js fundamentals
+  -Three.js fundamentals

-Mesh modeling using basic geometries
+  -Mesh modeling using basic geometries

-Lighting and material properties
+  -Lighting and material properties

-Raycasting and interaction
+  -Raycasting and interaction

-Animation and camera behavior
+  -Animation and camera behavior

-Modular project organization
+  -Modular project organization

 Author
 Kalkidan Abreham